Half Marathon Training: 10 Essential Workouts

 How do I know what Zone I’m in?

-Use the FLJUGA Zone Calculators to find your training heart rate or pace — they’re free and quick to try.
+Use the FLJUGA Zone Calculators to find your training heart rate, they’re free and quick to try.

 Is Zone 5 necessary for the half marathon?